An empty villa pool and pergola in winter, sea in the background under flat light

 The honest signal

 If your November-to-April calendar shows mostly empty days, the off-season is being wasted.
-If it's full of inspections, maintenance, owner reviews, staff conversations, and listing work, you're going to have a better summer than the agency that took a quieter winter.
+If it's full of inspections, maintenance, owner reviews, staff conversations, and listing work, you're going to have a better summer than the agency that took a quieter winter — particularly given where high-end Ibiza guest expectations now sit.